needle-tools/needle-engine-support/documentation/scripting-examples.md

 @[code ts twoslash](@code/component-unityevent.ts)
 ::: tip
 EventList events are also invoked on the component level.
 This means you can also subscribe to the event declared above using ``myComponent.addEventListener("my-event", evt => {...})`` as well.
-This is an experimental feature: please provide feedback in our [discord](https://discord.needle.tools)
+This is an experimental feature.
+Please provide feedback in our [forum](https://forum.needle.tools)
 :::